 Mr. Becker’s BK9 is a elegant culmination of making and designing high quality knives for well over 30 years, utilizing every single experience learned from para-military and survival training, as well as various outfitting experiences.
-The BK9 (made in the USA, available here) represents a pure combination of Ethan Becker‘s specific and uniquely designed ergonomic Esta-Loc handle with a highly effective and more traditionally looking Bowie style blade.
+The BK9 (made in the USA, available at Amazon) represents a pure combination of Ethan Becker‘s specific and uniquely designed ergonomic Esta-Loc handle with a highly effective and more traditionally looking Bowie style blade.

 The trademark handle found on Becker knives is well known among knife lovers for its incredible durability and comfort, allowing many prolonged periods of heavy use, while providing much less fatigue to the user than any other knife in its class.
 Without further ado, lets get straight to the facts with our review of the Ka-Bar Becker BK9 Combat Bowie Knife.

 Blade Properties: Shape, Steel And Specifications

 This 9″ Bowie knife inspired shape of the Ka-Bar Becker BK9 will prove more than useful in a number of combat and survival chores you may encounter.
 The stout and 3/16″ thick blade is made out of 1095 CroVan carbon tool steel and is very thinly ground (and still capable of providing excellent chopping performance due to a weight forward design), utilizing its deep belly as well as the thin edge which allows for incredibly well controlled, precise slicing.
 A thumb ramp is located on the spine of the blade with moderate jimping that gives added grip and traction without tearing up your thumb in the process.
 The newer models of this blade also have a durable powder coated finish that does a superb job of reducing glare, protecting the blade and minimizing the chances of rust and corrosion.